-* Blue Light Emergency phones located throughout campus dial directly to 9-1-1 and notify Campus Security.
+- Blue Light Emergency phones located throughout campus dial directly to 9-1-1 and notify Campus Safety & Security.

-* Complete the online form to report non-emergency incidents to the security office
+- Complete the online form to report non-emergency incidents to the Safety & Security Office.

 Accidents resulting in personal injuries to anyone on campus are to be reported to campus Security as well as to the Health & Wellness Center (McVean Student Center, Room 4-104) at 315-786-2376.
 When the Health & Wellness Center is not open, report all personal injuries to the office of Campus Safety & Security (Deans Collaborative Learning Center, Room 15-140) at 315-786-2222.